Aristodemus of Cumae

 Aristodemus (Ἀριστόδημος; c.
 550 - c.
 490 BC), nicknamed Malakos (meaning "soft" or "malleable" or possibly "effeminate"), was a strategos and then tyrant of Cumae in Magna Graecia.
 As a strategos, he twice defeated Etruscan armies.
 He gained popularity amongst the people of Cumae due to his opposition to the city's aristocracy and his proposals to more fairly share land and to forgive debts.
-He was eventually successful in overthrowing the aristocratic faction, then he became a tyrant himself.
+He was eventually successful in overthrowing the aristocratic faction and became tyrant.
 He was assassinated by the aristocratic faction around 490 BC.

 Life

-Born to a distinguished family, Aristodemus was appointed a strategos.
-In this role, he defeated the Etruscan armies in 524 BC, and again in 508 BC in the Battle of Aricia.
+Born to a distinguished family in Cumae, Aristodemus was appointed a strategos.
+In this role, he defeated Etruscan armies in 524 BC, and again in 508 BC in the Battle of Aricia.